yrhooke/exhibit/README.md

   - [ ] add allowClear to select2's (see except below)
 - [ ] Implement deleteViews
 - [ ] remove work from exhibition
-- [ ] add loading state for media upload
-  - [X] preview from local
-  - [ ] create image class
-  - [ ] in create/upload form, on upload press create image object, link image object id Artwork
-  - [ ] see if form submission and image upload can happen at same time if initiated separately
-    - [ ] if so, great.
-    - [ ] If not block form submission until image upload complete
-  - [ ] add image update status icon to artwork detail view
-  - [ ] see that when updating image and moving halfway through you don't break anything

 ### Post Launch